-In addition to the numerous physical side effects, new research is revealing that Paxil, as well as other selective serotonin reuptake inhibitors (SSRIs), may lead to Autism Spectrum Disorder (ASD) in children born to women who took those drugs during pregnancy.
-An Oklahoma Paxil lawsuit is being prepared to help recover damages for people who have suffered Paxil side effects.
+Researchers have known for a long time that there are a lot of Paxil side-effects.
+But, we’re also learning that selective serotonin reuptake inhibitors (SSRIs), which is the class of drug that includes Paxil, might lead to Autism Spectrum Disorder (ASD) in children born to women who took those drugs during pregnancy.
+An Oklahoma Paxil lawsuit is being prepared to help recover damages for women and babies who have suffered Paxil side-effects.

-In addition to the numerous physical side effects, new research is revealing that Paxil, as well as other antidepressants, may lead to Autism Spectrum Disorder (ASD) in children born to women who took selective serotonin reuptake inhibitors (SSRIs) during pregnancy.
-Autism is a general term which describes several complex developmental brain disorders including Rett Syndrome, Asperger Syndrome, and Childhood Disintegrative Disorder.
+In addition to the many well-known Paxil side-effects, research is now showing that the antidepressant might create an increased risk of Autism Spectrum Disorder (ASD) in children born to women who took Paxil or other SSRIs during pregnancy.
+“Autism Spectrum Disorder” is used to describe several brain disorders that include Rett Syndrome, Asperger Syndrome and Childhood Disintegrative Disorder.

 In a recent study of more than 1,800 children, it was found that approximately 13% of women are exposed to SSRIs during pregnancy.
 A fetus that is exposed to SSRIs is twice as likely to develop an autism spectrum disorder as a fetus that is not exposed to SSRIs.
 Finally, if the SSRIs are taken during the first trimester of pregnancy, a fetus is four times as likely to develop an autism spectrum disorder.

 One of the most important conclusions of the study is that both the use of SSRIs and the prevalence of ASDs has increased over the past decade.
 Because of strong increases in both, researchers were interested in studying whether the two would be related, and the researchers concluded that there is a correlation.